All Episodes

 I can't confirm that.

-Well, those people who were warned repeatedly that Christopher Steele's dossier was full of lies, Russian propaganda and misinformation.
+Well, those people who were warned repeatedly that Christopher Steele's dossier was full of lies, Russian propaganda, and misinformation.

 As the New York Times suggests, probably Russian disinformation from the beginning.

-You know, people were warned not to trust it.
+People were warned not to trust it.

 Nobody verified it.